Titanic’s survivors arrived in New York, but not where they had expected to dock.

 Now part of Hudson River Park, a number of plans to restore the pier have been bandied about, but none so far have been successful.
 Instead, it remains a blank, empty strip of metal and concrete stretching out into the Hudson River, remarkable mostly for its emptiness.
 The only obvious hint of its historical significance is the rusted arch that used to form the entrance, with the original shipyard lettering barely readable – “Cunard White Star” – left untouched and eroding out of either respect or neglect, probably both.

-Since then, fascination with the tragedy of the Titanic has only grown, but interest in Pier 54 and its spectral place in history have fallen by the wayside.
-Call it symbolic or call it expected, the pier now sits just as it did for the Titanic – empty, waiting for a ship that may never come in.
+Since then, fascination with the tragedy of the Titanic has only grown, but interest in Pier 54 and its spectral place in history has fallen by the wayside.

 Update April 2018: The pier has been closed due to construction but the old gate is still visible.

 Know Before You Go